As weird holidays go, this is pretty weird…

 I tell Li Manshan of the useful saying “When the rites are lost, seek throughout the countryside”, which is always a succinct way of explaining what we’re doing traipsing around poor villages.

 On my blog he’s interested to pore over ritual manuals from other areas.
 I find an online text for the pseudo-Sanskrit mantra Pu’an zhou, which they never sang, only played on shengguan.
-When we listen to my recording of Ma yulang with the Gaoluo ritual association (playlist, track 10, with commentary here), he’s shocked at how crap they are!
+When we listen to my recording of Ma yulang with the Gaoluo ritual association (playlist # 10, with commentary here), he’s shocked at how crap they are!
 I explain that they’re an amateur group, not like our occupational Daoists working together daily.
-But he’s curious to learn if the piece is similar to their version, a question I haven’t yet addressed.
+But he’s curious to learn if the melody is similar to their version, a question I haven’t yet addressed.

-We discuss the Kangxi yun section in the hymn volume that Li Qing recopied in 1980—I’ve often wondered what it’s doing there, as part of a series of shuowen solo recitations formerly used for shanggong Presenting Offerings.
+We discuss the Kangxi yun section in the hymn volume that Li Qing recopied in 1980—I’ve often wondered what it’s doing there, as part of a series of shuowen solo recitations formerly used for the shanggong Presenting Offerings ritual segment.
 It was actually written not by the Kangxi emperor but by his father Shunzhi.
+The version copied by Li Qing is a variant.

 As we read up further, we now speculate that since Kangxi saw the poem on a visit to Wutaishan, and as Buddhist ritual manuals do contain poems, it could have got into one such manual there; spreading further north, it might thence have got into Daoist manuals too—which, after all, contain plenty of Buddhist elements (my book, e.g. p.226).